BJ-Resultay/playing-card-games/README.md

 ## Notes

 Python version used is 3.11.2.
-Python minimum version is 3.7, which allows future annotations.
+Python minimum version is 3.9, which supports type hints.
 Shell used is bash.

 ## Things I learned